seanmiddleditch/CPlusPlus/type-list-indexing.md

 Various algorithms over parameter packs currently must be implemented as a recursive series of function or template invocations.
 This is often not the most natural or obvious way of implementing the algorithm.

-By allowing direct access to the element of a parameter pack by index, algorithms that need access to specific elements or ranges of elements become easier to write and reason about:
+By allowing direct access to the element of a parameter pack by index, algorithms that need access to specific elements or ranges of elements become easier to write and reason about.
+Consider this contrived example:

     template <typename Value, typename ...Ts>
     constexpr auto binary_search(Value& value, Ts&... ts) {